Heron-Repositories/Heron/Heron/docs/source/documentation/node_types.rst

 to the xxx_worker.py script and then, well it depends on what type the Node is.

 For Source Nodes, Heron will call the worker_function in the xxx_worker.py script once.
-This assumes that the function is an infinite loop that generates data and deals itself with passing those to the com process of Heron (this is much simpler than it sounds and you can see how it is done in :doc:`writing_new_nodes`).
+This assumes that the function is an infinite loop that generates data and deals itself with passing those to the com process of the Node (this is much simpler than it sounds and you can see how it is done in :doc:`writing_new_nodes`).

 For Transform and Sink Nodes Heron will call the worker_function of the xxx_worker.py script as a callback every time